Euro S50 Single Vanos

 Camshaft groove on first guide bearing will be roughly aligned with groove on first bearing cover (picture).

-Remove vanos intake cylinder cover bolts.
+Remove the Vanos intake cylinder cover bolts.

 Note: If bolt not removed previously, paint drop will be found at bolt head base and cover.
 This is used in car assembly to verify bolt is fully tightened with toque wrench.

-Remove intake cylinder cover.
+Remove the intake cylinder cover.

 Remove vanos intake piston mounting nut.